robbsson/robbsson/README.md

 ### Hi there 👋

+- 🔭 I’m currently working as an Actuary.
+- 🌱 I’m currently learning Python.
+- ⚡ I'm a big fan of machine learning.
+- 📫 How to reach me: Link to [LinkedIn](https://www.linkedin.com/in/robert-pikala/)

 <!--
 **robbsson/robbsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.